Dynamic random graphs with vertex removal: Introduction

 Although the power-law behaviour is an important characteristic of real-world networks, it is not the only one.
-One natural observation is that besides the creation of vertices in a dynamic network, sometimes vertices could also disappear: for instance, in a social network a user could delete their account, or in a web network a server could break down due to failure.
+One natural observation is that besides the creation of vertices in a dynamic network, sometimes vertices could also disappear: for instance, in a social network, a user could delete their account or, in a web network, a server could break down due to failure.
 However, most dynamic network models did not consider the possibility of vertex removal.
-Among the few exceptions are~\cite{CL04,Cooper04}, which both consider settings based on Albert and Barab\'asi's scale-free model.
+Among the few exceptions are~\cite{CL04,Cooper04,Dei10}, which both consider settings based on Albert and Barab\'asi's scale-free model.
 In the model of Chung and Lu~\cite{CL04}, each of vertex creation, vertex deletion, edge creation and edge deletion may happen at any given step with probabilities that sum up to 1.
 When a vertex is created, it connects to an existing vertex by a single edge according to a preferential attachment rule.
 The authors provide bounds for the diameter, the graph distance between two typical vertices, the connected components and the spectrum of the adjacency matrix.
-In the similar model of Cooper, Frieze and Vera~\cite{Cooper04} every vertex is connected to $m\ge 1$ neighbours at its arrival.
-The authors analyse the degree sequence of the obtained dynamic graph and prove its scale-freeness.
+In the similar model of Cooper, Frieze and Vera~\cite{Cooper04}, every vertex is connected to $m\ge 1$ neighbours at its arrival.
+The authors analyse the degree sequence of the obtained dynamic graph and prove its scale-freeness. \bas{Finally, the tree model of Deijfen~\cite{Dei10} considers vertex creation and vertex ``death'', where dead vertices no longer make new connections but are still considered a part of the tree.
+A precise and general result for the limiting degree distribution is obtained.
+Furthermore, the recent works of Bellin, Blanc-Renaudie, Kammerer, and Kortchemski~\cite{BelBlaKamKort23.1,BelBlaKamKort23.2} consider the height and the scaling limit of the uniform attachment tree with freezing.
+There, at every step, a vertex is either added or frozen (equivalent to vertex death in the model of Deijfen).}

 The notion of a dynamic network on a set of aging individuals has also been considered.
 Instead of deleting a vertex at a given step, which forbids later vertices to attach to it, several works~\cite{BSW13, DHKS17, GvdHW17} considered models in which new vertices connect to any fixed vertex with smaller probability as time goes by.
 The main motivation of such models comes from real-world networks like the citation network where empirical observations show that papers usually get less popular with time.
 Contrary to~\cite{CL04, Cooper04} and similarly to the model we introduce below, the authors of~\cite{GvdHW17} consider a setting where every new vertex connects to the present ones by a random number of edges.
 This allows new vertices to occasionally have large degrees even upon their arrival, which is another common feature of a number of real-world networks.